atilaneves/unit-threaded/README.md

 TODO:

-- Rename ut to unit_threaded, get rid of module declarations
+- Move opts from example to unit_threaded package
 - Add all tests in a list of packages automatically
 - Use lazy expressions to get better failure messages
 - Random reordering of tests in single-threaded mode?